We carry many burdens of the region's transportation and deserve a greater share of the benefits.

 We must work together to hold the state to its commitments.

 To offset the environmental impacts of the Big Dig, the state agreed to extend the Green Line.
-This obligation falls under the Clean Air Act and appears in two places: The Ozone State Implementation Plan between the state and the EPA, and the Administrative Consent Order overseen by the state's Department of Environmental Protection.
-But it's becoming clear that the state intends to break its promise.
-Is this fair?
-(Read more about Massachusetts agencies.)
+This obligation falls under the Clean Air Act and appears in two places: The Ozone State Implementation Plan between the state and the EPA, and the Administrative Consent Order overseen by the state’s Department of Environmental Protection.

 Better transportation means stronger businesses, more jobs, and faster commutes.